 5. Toner Enhancement Spray

-If you are still having trouble with density using your laser printer, try our Toner Enhancement Spray.
-You spray this on your artwork after you print to increase the black ink density.
+If you are still having trouble with density using your laser printer, you can try spraying your laser printer film with Krylon Matte Finish spray or Krylon Workable Fixatif spray after you print your artwork to increase the black ink density.

 6. Troubleshooting Common Issues